EZFNDEV/EZFN-Lobbybot/Readme.md

 ### Give full access only
 > !Crash Lobby
 > The game of all party members(also new members who try to join) will crash

+> !Remove all friends
+> All friends which doesn't have Full Access will be removed

+> !Bots join
+> If you are running multiple bots, this will invite all bots into your lobby if its public and you write to the main account

 > !Fix Lobby
 > The game won't crash anymore if you wrote !Crash Lobby before